SchwarzIT/api-linter-service/README.md

 [![SIT](https://img.shields.io/badge/SIT-awesome-blueviolet.svg)](https://jobs.schwarz)

-## Prerequesits / general idea
+## Prerequisites / general idea

-General idea behind this API implementation is to provide an API as a service based on the awesome [spectral schmea linter](https://github.com/stoplightio/spectral) and it´s nodeJS based SDK.
+General idea behind this API implementation is to provide an API as a service based on the awesome [spectral schema linter](https://github.com/stoplightio/spectral) and it´s nodeJS based SDK.

 ## Main Technologies